 Read more about available listeners.

 Start creating a Listener by opening the Connections page and selecting the Listeners tab, then click the Add Listener button.

-when the listener is getting duplicated, the URL and the port associated with the listener are getting reset.
+When a listener is duplicated, the URL and the port associated with that listener will be reset.